This post may contain affiliate links. Please read our disclosure policy.

 Form the Burgers:

-- In a large bowl, combine the lamb, beef, shallot, garlic, oregano, cumin, paprika, salt and pepper and mix until just combined (try not to overwork the meat).
-Form into 4 patties, shape the patties so they are about ½ inch thick.
+- In a large bowl, combine the lamb, beef, shallots, garlic, salt, oregano, cumin, paprika, and pepper and mix until just combined (be careful not to overwork the meat).
+Form into 4 (1/2-inch thick) patties.
 Set aside.

 Make the Easy Tzatziki:

-- Meanwhile, in a small bowl, combine the yogurt, olive oil, garlic, dill, cucumber, lemon juice, vinegar and salt.
-Stir to combine and set aside until ready to serve.
-This keeps well in the refrigerator for up to 6 days.
+- In a small bowl, combine the yogurt, cucumber, olive oil, garlic, dill, lemon juice, vinegar, and salt.
+Stir to combine, then cover and chill until ready to serve.

 Prep the Grill:

-- Preheat the grill over medium-high heat (350- 400 degrees F).
-When the grill is hot, oil the grill grates (to do this, dip a wadded paper towel in a little oil and, using tongs, wipe the oil evenly over the grate.
-Be careful not to use too much oil, because that's a sure fire way to start a good flare-up—a little goes a long way here.)
+- Preheat the grill over medium-high heat (about 400°F).
+Dip a wadded paper towel in the avocado oil and, using tongs, wipe the oil evenly over the grates.
+Be careful not to use too much oil to avoid starting a flare-up—a little goes a long way here.

 Grill the Burgers:

-- To the greased grates, gently add the burgers to the grill.
-Cook on one side for 3-4 minutes until browned and they easily lift off the grates.
-Flip and cook on the other side until the burgers are done to your liking, about 3 more minutes for Medium.
+- Place the burgers on the grill and cook for 3 to 4 minutes.
+Flip and cook until the burgers are done to your liking, about 3 more minutes for medium.
 Remove from the grill and let rest for 5 minutes.

-- Serve in the pita pockets filled with lettuce, tomato, onion, and a big drizzle of the tzatziki.
+- Serve in the pita pockets filled with lettuce, tomato, onion, and tzatziki.

 Nutrition information is automatically calculated, so should only be used as an approximation.